Erotic hypnosis

-Erotic hypnosis is a broad term for a variety of erotic activities involving hypnosis.
-Some erotic hypnosis is practiced in the context of BDSM relationships and communities.
+Erotic hypnosis is a broad term for a variety of erotic activities involving hypnosis, often practiced in the context of BDSM relationships and communities.
 In addition, for some people hypnosis is inherently erotic, making it an example of a sexual fetish or paraphilia.

 Practices

 Erotic hypnosis can involve hypnotic suggestions intended to increase arousal, to create or enhance sexual pleasure (which may involve "hands-free orgasms"), to produce new sensations, to freeze partners in place or simulate bondage, or to enhance roleplay, with popular types of hypnotic roleplay including animal transformations, robot play and doll play.
 Erotic hypnosis may be done face-to-face, over video conferencing or text chat, or through pre-recorded audio files or videos.
 Sessions may involve suggestions that are to take effect during trance or afterwards, in the form of post-hypnotic suggestions, some of which might be triggered by an action or situation.

 Relation to BDSM

 Hypnosis is an increasingly popular practice within a dominance and submission relationship to reinforce power exchange and as a form of kinky play.
 Some people report that being hypnotized produces a strong feeling of giving up control, for example the feeling that they must obey the hypnotist's commands.
-Several practitioners have compared the sensation of trance to subspace.
 Major BDSM events in North America now frequently contain classes and workshops dedicated to erotic hypnosis, such as events run by Black Rose and TES.
 In addition to a presence at these general BDSM events, since 2009 national-level erotic hypnosis conventions have been held in cities in North America and worldwide, as well as local meetups such as munches.